Evolution of progenitors for electron capture supernovae: Discussions and Conclusions

-When electron capture on $^{24}$Mg drives convection, convective URCA process is induced by minor electron capture nuclei such as $^{23}$Na and $^{29}$Si.
-In a central convective region, daughter nuclei, which are formed at the center of the core, are mixed with outer less dense region.
-Sometimes the density at the outer edge of the convective region is much less than the threshold densities for $\beta^-$-decays of these nuclei.
-In such cases, reaction rates of $\beta^-$-decays become significantly large, and this results large energy loss only at the edge of the convection.
-Some of our models are stopped by numerical difficulties caused by this energy loss.
+When electron capture by $^{24}$Mg drives convection, convective URCA cooling is induced by minor electron capture nuclei such as $^{23}$Na and $^{29}$Si.
+In a central convective region, these daughter nuclei, which are formed at the center of the core, are mixed with the outer less dense region.
+Sometimes the density at the outer edge of the convective region is much less than the threshold densities for $\beta^-$-decay of these nuclei.
+In such cases, reaction rates of $\beta^-$-decay become significantly large, resulting in large energy loss only at the edge of the convection.
+Some of our models are halted by numerical difficulties caused by this energy loss.

-However, this behavior seems unphysical, and more slow reactions will occur in reality.
-This is because such a large energy loss should immediately stop the convective mixing around the region, and mass fractions of these nuclei are so small that durations of these reactions should be limited in a non-convective environment.
-Therefore, if small fractions of unstable $\beta^-$-decay nuclei are mixed into less dense regions, the resulting endothermic reaction will stop immediately and have minor effects on the whole evolution.
-We expect that the convective URCA process during the electron capture phase will not affect the later evolution of an ONe core as shown in the 10.8 M$_\odot$ model.
-To proof this statement, it is required to solve the coupling of convective mixing, nuclear reactions, and a stellar structure simultaneously.
+However, this behavior seems unphysical, and slower reactions should occur in reality.
+Such a large energy loss should immediately stop the convective mixing around the region, and mass fractions of these nuclei are so small that reaction durations should be limited in such a non-convective environment.
+Therefore, if small fractions of unstable $\beta^-$-decay nuclei are mixed into less dense regions, the resulting endothermic reaction will stop immediately and have only a minor effect on overall evolution.
+We expect that the convective URCA process during the electron capture phase will not affect later evolution of an ONe core as shown in the 10.8 M$_\odot$ model.
+To prove this statement, simultaneous solving of the coupling of convective mixing, nuclear reactions, and stellar structure is necessary.